Home / Neighborhoods / Brooklyn Heights

 Based on 2025–2026 market data.
 Luxury properties may vary significantly.

 Brooklyn Heights commands a median sale price of approximately $1.3 million, making it one of Brooklyn's most expensive neighborhoods.
-Brownstone townhouses — the neighborhood's signature property type — trade between $3 million and $8 million depending on size, condition, and proximity to the Promenade.
-Premium properties with unobstructed harbor and skyline views can exceed $10 million.
+Brownstone townhouses — the neighborhood's signature property type — trade between $6 million and $20 million depending on size, condition, and proximity to the Promenade.
+Premium properties with unobstructed harbor and skyline views easily exceed $10 million.

 The co-op market is particularly strong along the neighborhood's eastern edge and in classic prewar buildings on Pierrepont and Remsen Streets.
 Luxury condominiums along the waterfront, including conversions of historic warehouse buildings, have introduced modern inventory to the market.
 Turnover is low in Brooklyn Heights — many properties are held for decades — which creates strong price appreciation and intense competition for well-priced listings.